lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork2.md

 * Inside `fri`, use `vim` to create a file called `example.txt`.
 Write any text you like inside of it.
 Note that if you leave the file entirely blank, it will not be created.
-* You can run the autograder by running
+* You can run the autograder by running (that is, pasting the following into your terminal and pressing enter)
 ```
 /public/classwork/week1/fri/autograder.sh
 ```

 The file `autograder.txt` will be created with your score.
+Use `vim autograder.txt` to open it and read its contents.

 ## Grading turnaround